-To obtain a Texas driver’s license, which is legally required after 30 days of residency, an out-of-state newcomer must (I) apply for a license at one of the many Department of Public Safety testing stations; (2) produce a certified copy of his or her birth certificate or a valid out-of-state driver’s license; (3) pass a written examination; (4) pass a driving skill lest if the out-of-state license has expired; (5) undergo an eye test to determine if corrective lenses are needed; (6) be 18 or older.
-Persons 16 or 17 years of age may be licensed only if they have completed a certified driver-education program, are enrolled in school, and have attended at leas) 80 days of the previous school semester, For hours and locations, call 226-5370.
+To obtain a valid Texas driver’s license, which is legally required after 30 days of residency, an out-of-state newcomer must [1) apply for a license at one of the many Department of Public Safety testing stations; (2) produce a certified copy of his or her birth certificate or a valid out-of-state driver’s license: (3) pass a written examination; (4) pass a driving skill test if the out-of-state license has expired; (5) undergo an eye test to determine if corrective lenses are needed; (6) be 18 or older.
+Persons 16 or 17 years of age may be licensed only if they have completed a certified driver-education program.
+For information, call 226-5370.

-All vehicles registered in Texas must be inspected for safety every 12 months.
-The fee for an inspection sticker, which Is applied to the Iower left-hand corner of the windshield and shows the number of the month in which the inspection was performed, is $8.50 for car models up to 1974, $14.50 for car models from 1975-1979, and $17.25 for 1980 and newer models, plus the cost of any repairs necessary to bring the vehicle up to established safety standards.
+All vehicles registered in Texas must be inspected for safe-ty every 12 months.
+The fee for an inspection sticker, which is applied to the lower left-hand comer of the windshield and shows the number of the month in which the inspection was performed, is $7.75 for car models up to 1979. $10.50 for 1980 and newer models, plus the cost of any repairs necessary to bring the vehicle up to established safety standards.
 Inspection stations are located at various service stations, dealerships, and garages.

-You must (1) be an American citizen: (2) be 18 years of age; and (3) have a permanent residential address within Dallas County.
-Miter registration can usually be handled by filling out a form and returning it at least 30 days before an election to the Election Department, Records Building, 500 Main St., Dallas 75202.
+You must be (1)an American citizen; and (2) 18 years of age.
+You must have a permanent residential address within Dallas County.
+It takes 30 days from the date of ap-plicauon to become a registered voter.
+Voter registration can usually be handled by filling out a form and returning it at least 30 days before an election to Election Department, Records Building, Dallas 75202.
 For more information, call 653-7871.

-Every homeowner living within an independent school district In Texas has the right to claim an exemption of $5,000 per year of the total assessed value of his house.
-Optional homestead exemptions may be offered by individual city or county governments.
-To qualify, you must have title to the property on January of the tax year and reside in (he house.
-An affidavit claiming the homestead exemption must be filed with the Dallas County Appraisal District.
-For more information, call 631-4910.
+Every homeowner living within an independent school district in Texas has the right to claim an exemption of $5,000 per year of the total assessed value of his house.
+Op-tional homestead exemptions may be offered by individual city or county governments.
+To qualify, you must have title to the property on January 1 of the tax year.
+An affidavit claiming the homestead exemption must be filed between January I and April 30 with the Dallas County Appraisal District.
+For more information, call 631-0910.

 It’s not just a map of Dallas streets, it’s a bible for Dallasites new and old.
 MAPSCO is published in book form and is reissued and updated each January.
 MAPSCO is sold at office supply companies, bookstores, and selected grocery and drug stores.
-Suggested mail: $19.95.
-Call 521-2131 for more information.
+Suggested retail: $17.50.

-For information on city bus routes or Hop-A-Bus, which services downtown Dallas, call DART (Dallas Area Rapid Transit) at 979-1111.
+For information on city bus routes or Hop-A-Bus, call DART (Dallas Area Rapid Transit) at 979-1111.